wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Include a Link to a Tracing Service Dashboard

 If the Wavefront query in an alert has an application and service name and meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
 The service dashboard lets you see RED metrics of the application or service and identify potential hot spots.

+{% include note.html content="The `tracingDashboardLinks` value is shown in the Alerts Browser.
+In contrast, the `alertTriageDashboardLinks` values are shown in the **alert notification** if specified as part of the alert.
+See [Information About Alert Resolution Help](#information-about-alert-resolution-help)"%}

 Let's walk through a scenario: